-S corporations and business entities treated as S corporations are considered pass-through entities (see UC §59-10-1402(10)) and must withhold Utah income tax on all nonresident individual shareholders, on all resident and nonresident business shareholders, and on all resident and nonresident trust and estate shareholders.
-These shareholders are collectively referred to as pass-through entity taxpayers (see UC §59-10-1402(11)).
-An S corporation is not required to withhold on a shareholder that is exempt from tax under UC §59-7-102(1)(a) or §59-10-104.1, or if the pass-through entity is a plan under IRC §§401, 408 or 457 and is not required to file a return under UC Chapter 7, or is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b)(iv).
+S corporations and business entities treated as S corporations are considered pass-through entities (see UCA §59-10-1402(11)) and must withhold Utah income tax on all nonresident individual shareholders, on all resident and nonresident business shareholders, and on all resident and nonresident trust and estate shareholders.
+These shareholders are collectively referred to as pass-through entity taxpayers (see UCA §59-10-1402(12)).
+An S corporation is not required to withhold on a shareholder that is exempt from tax under UCA §59-7-102(1)(a) or §59-10-104.1, or if the pass-through entity is a plan under IRC §§401, 408 or 457 and is not required to file a return under UCA Chapter 7, or is a publicly traded partnership as defined under UCA §59-10-1403.2(1)(b)(iv).

-Utah imposes a 4.95 percent withholding tax on all Utah business and nonbusiness income derived from or connected with Utah sources and attributable to pass-through entity taxpayers.
-The S corporation may reduce this withholding by any mineral production withholding tax and previous pass-through entity withholding tax allocated to the shareholder.
-This withholding tax must be paid to the Tax Commission by the original due date of the return, without regard to extensions.
+Utah imposes a 4.5 percent withholding tax on all Utah business and nonbusiness income derived from or connected with Utah sources and attributable to pass-through entity taxpayers.
+The S corporation may reduce this withholding by any mineral production withholding tax, previous pass-through entity withholding tax allocated to the shareholder, and taxes paid for this shareholder with form TC-75, Voluntary Taxable Income Election for Pass-through Entities.